 The District maintains two governmental funds for external reporting.
-Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and capital projects fund.
-Both funds are major funds.
+Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund and capital projects fund.
+All funds are major funds.
 The District adopts an annual appropriated budget for its general fund.
 A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget.